The Passing of Raymond Wittcoff: A Community Leader and Public Television Pioneer

 Ray received many awards during his lifetime including the 2011 Pioneer Spirit Award for his outstanding contributions to public television in the St. Louis region.

-A memorial service will be held at Sagewood, 4555 East Mayo Boulevard, Phoenix, Arizona, on Sunday, January 7, at 2:00 p.m.
-A memorial service will be held in St. Louis at a later date.
+A public memorial service will be held in St. Louis at the Nine Network of Public Media on Sunday, April 15 at 2:00 p.m.
+To attend, please RSVP at nineNet.org/wittcoffmemorial by April 11.
 In lieu of flowers, donations may be made to the Nine Network, Washington University, or a charity of your choice.

 |"Raymond Wittcoff, early proponent of educational TV, dies at 96"